 The array is now available, please note the curly braces around the function.

-Let's prepare the inputs for our manual calculation where n is the number of non missing value and p is the number of free parameters of the model.
+Let's prepare the inputs for our manual calculation where n is the number of non-missing values and p is the number of free parameters of the model.

 Now let's compute the AIC and BIC using the LLF value above.

 And that brings us to the end of this tutorial, thank you for watching.
 If you have any questions, suggestions, or comments please send them to us at email@example.com.